Research has been moving forward little by little.

 Completed a 30-day project on Minimalism

 I spend 14 hours a day at my desk, writing, reading and editing.
-For me, a vital aspect of being productive when working at home is premised on a decluttered desk that has minimal stuff.
-It means that I can concentrate on one or two really important things intensely for a short period, and avoid being distracted during the day.
+For me, a vital aspect of being productive is a decluttered desk with minimal stuff.
+It means I can concentrate on one or two really important things intensely for a short period and avoid distractions during the day.
 I like putting 99% of the stationery supplies into the drawers.
 So, I focused on grouping the text materials and allocating them into each drawer – this took a week!

 How much unnecessary stuff did I remove eventually?
 Not that much, probably four or five bags of old clothes, dried-out pens, unneeded magazines, manuals and kitchen items.

-Being comfortable in a working space and home is paramount to the attainment of maximum productivity.
+Being comfortable in a working space and at home is paramount to the attainment of maximum productivity.

 My achievements in week 95